 Sonicare have addressed this with the Ultra model.

-Waterpik also create a range of water flossers which are designed to be much more of a permanent fixture in the bathroom.
-The Waterpik range are not easy to move about and generally need to be plugged in.
+Waterpik also creates a range of water flossers which are designed to be much more of a permanent fixture in the bathroom.
+The Waterpik range is not easy to move about and generally need to be plugged in.
 The larger water tanks these offer and some more versatility with the nozzles available, not to mention being able to adjust pressure, could be a more compelling solution for some.

 Why not check out our article that details the best Waterpiks and other water flossers.

 Despite this annoyance, I love it.